3 Places to visit in Idaho

 Birds of Prey

 Is in Boise Idaho it’s listed as one of the top places to visit in my kid’s National Geographic travel book.
 I mean how cool is that the kids got to see a place that was rated high in their book.
 While we were there we spotted a wild bull snake!
-The kids were stoked about that as was I since I LOVE snacks.
+The kids were stoked about that as was I since I LOVE snakes.
 I didn’t get a great picture of it though.
 Birds of Prey is an awesome foundation that helps prey birds repopulate and helps them when natural disasters happen.

 We were able to see a presentation of a Falcon learning about her and her habits.
 It was a very interesting trip the kids loved it.
 I mean who doesn’t love birds especially prey birds?
 We all love eagles right?
 They had a beautiful eagle, vultures, California Condor, and a few owls.
 There were these super cute ground squirrels that were similar to chipmunks.